 Under Private cloud DNS servers copy either one or both IPs.

-In Google Cloud Backup and DR management console, complete the following:
+In the Backup and DR management console, complete the following:

 Go to Manage, then Appliances.

 Right-click the appliance and choose Configure appliance networking.